two sugar bugs

 • Preheat oven to 425°F and line your muffin pan with paper liners or coat with non-stick spray.

-• In a large bowl, whisk together the whole-wheat flour, all-purpose flour, baking powder, baking soda, cinnamon and salt.
-Set aside.
-In another bowl, combine the brown sugar, cooled melted butter, vanilla extract and egg.
+• In another bowl, combine the brown sugar (packed ½ cup/100g), cooled melted butter (½ cup/113g), vanilla extract (1 teaspoon) and one large egg.
 Pour the wet ingredients into the dry ingredients and stir a few times before adding the soaked oats and milk mixture.
-Gently combine, then add the blueberries and gently mix it all together.
+Gently combine, then add the blueberries (1 cup/150g) and gently mix it all together.

 • Spoon batter into muffin wells (I like to use an ice cream or cookie scoop), filling them up to the top.
 Bake for 5 minutes at 425°F, then turn the oven down to 350°F* (keeping muffins in the oven the whole time) and bake another 16-17 minutes or until a toothpick inserted in the center of the muffin comes out clean.

 • Allow muffins to cool about 5 minutes in the pan and then transfer to a wire rack to cool further.
-Muffins will stay fresh covered at room temperature for a couple days, then transfer to the refrigerator for up to one week.
-They also freeze well.

 Notes